 Special Instructions for Children

-At Memorial Hospital East, we work hard to meet the special needs of children and create a relaxed, comfortable environment.
+At Memorial Hospital Shiloh, we work hard to meet the special needs of children and create a relaxed, comfortable environment.
 It is important for us to work as a team in providing the best possible medical care and psychological preparation for your child.
 Please do not hesitate to ask us questions.

 Your child will have many questions and concerns about surgery.
 Reassure your child as much as possible.
 Children’s concerns are very real and should be answered as honestly and simply as possible.

 Many families find it difficult to talk to their child about an upcoming surgery.
 We suggest that you give your child honest, age-appropriate information, rather than leave them to worry or be caught off guard.

 Involve your child in preparations, such as shopping for popsicles or packing a few favorite toys to take to the hospital.
 Using a toy doctor’s kit or drawing pictures of the hospital can help your child express some of their thoughts.

 Be sure your child has a well-balanced dinner the night before surgery.
 Provide plenty to eat and drink just before the food and drink cut-off time specified by your doctor.

 After the cut-off time, be sure that your child has absolutely nothing to eat or drink—not even hard candy, gum, water, or ice.
 For your child’s safety, it is important that the stomach is completely empty prior to the induction of anesthesia.
 Serious complications could arise with even small amounts of food or water in the stomach.
 Because children forget and may help themselves to food, they will need to be closely watched.
 If your child accidentally eats or drinks anything after the cut-off time, you must notify the nursing staff so that proper precautions can be taken.